garden-io/garden/docs/reference/providers/local-kubernetes.md

     # Specify which namespace to deploy services to (defaults to the project name).
 Note that the framework generates
     # other namespaces as well with this name as a prefix.
     namespace:
+      # A valid Kubernetes namespace name.
+Must be a valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters,
+      # numbers and dashes, must start with a letter, and cannot end with a dash) and must not be longer than 63
+      # characters.
+      name:

+      # Map of annotations to apply to the namespace when creating it.
+      annotations:

+      # Map of labels to apply to the namespace when creating it.
+      labels:

     # Set this to null or false to skip installing/enabling the `nginx` ingress controller.
     setupIngressController: nginx